ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-In contexts where differing congestion control algorithms are used, it is important to understand whether an alternate congestion control algorithm can induce more harm to sharing flows than existing defined methods.
+In contexts where differing congestion control algorithms are used, it is important to understand whether a proposal can induce more harm to sharing flows than for the existing defined methods.
 The measure of harm is not restricted to the equality of capacity, but ought also to consider metrics such as the latency introduced, or an increase in packet loss.
 An evaluation must